Everest Base Camp Trek with Helicopter Return

 The trail from Jorsalle towards Namche Bazaar is strenuous, with a steep ascent that leaves you gasping for more air.

 We traverse the famous Hillary suspension bridge, an iconic landmark of the area.
-After 5 hours, you will reach Namche Bazaar, which portrays an amphitheater typed Sherpa village that overlooks Mt.Thamserkhu (6608m).
+After 5 hours, you will reach Namche Bazaar, which portrays an amphitheater-type Sherpa village that overlooks Mt.Thamserkhu (6608m).

-Namche Bazaar is a crossroad for various Everest region treks, including Gokyo Lake Trek, Everest Base Camp trek, and 3 Passes Trek.
+Namche Bazaar is a crossroads for various Everest region treks, including the Gokyo Lake Trek, the Everest Base Camp Trek, and the Three Passes Trek.

 Jiri to Everest Base Camp Trekking